tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 kids.

-Do Not Be Afraid
+# Do Not Be Afraid

-The world is a narrow bridge, and the important thing is not to be afraid.
+- The world is a narrow bridge, and the important thing is not to be afraid. —HEBREW PRAYER

-—HEBREW PRAYER
-D
-o you know what the most repeated phrase in the Bible is?
+Do you know what the most repeated phrase in the Bible is?
 It’s “Be not afraid.”
 Over and over again these words appear.
 They’re a warning from on high to “be strong and of good courage,” as we hear in the book of Joshua.
 “Do not be afraid nor be dismayed.”